Stable and affordable: real estate investing in Indianapolis

 Median home listing price: $409,900

 Year-over-year change: +15.5 percent

 There is an “explosion” of revitalizing new building in the city of Greenwood, which is situated about 15 miles to the south of downtown, according to Hensley.
 The city's population grew by more than 28 percent between the 2010 and 2020 Census counts, to about 64,000.

-The bedroom community of McCordsville, 18 miles northeast of downtown, affords its residents many of the same amenities as Hamilton County, but is much more affordable, says Hensley.
+The bedroom community of McCordsville, 18 miles northeast of downtown, affords its residents many of the same amenities as Hamilton County, but is a much more affordable neighborhood, says Hensley.

 Its population grew more than 75 percent, from about 4,800 to about 8,500, between the 2010 and 2010 Census counts.